fvalzano/PostDoc_PMC/pipelines/README.md

         ITCCP4: Contains scripts used for analysis of the ITCCP4 samples with PMC pipelines for bulkRNA sequencing: run_fastq_ubam_workflow_fv_looped.sh: script for converting fastq to ubam format, looped for several samples run_rna_fusion_workflow_fv_looped.sh: script for converting ubam to counts, looped for several samples

-...
+        AZ: Contains scripts used for analysis of the AZ samples with PMC pipelines for bulkRNA sequencing: run_fastq_ubam_workflow_fv_looped.sh: script for converting fastq to ubam format, looped for several samples run_rna_fusion_workflow_fv_looped.sh: script for converting ubam to counts, looped for several samples ...

 Main contributors: